Unknown404x/FrameWork_JsPsych/README.md

 # FrameWork_JsPsych
 Javascript module to build bahavioral experiments with easy to collect data

-button_to_audio_response .js is basically the plugin created
+PluginSpecialTask.js is basically the plugin created